igemnace/igemnace/README.md

-# Who I Am
+# About Me

 Hi, I'm Ian.
 You may also know me as Zac (short for Isaac).

-I am a software developer, primarily engaged in web development.

-I've worked mainly in health-tech, where I previously developed comprehensive health facility management systems (along with a small core team of developers), which is being used to serve over a million patients across the Philippines.
+I've worked mainly in health-tech, where I previously developed comprehensive health facility management systems (along with a small core team of developers), which are being used to serve over a million patients across the Philippines.

 I come from a physics background, having studied it in my undergrad.
 I've since been developing software, with a knack for technical complexity and the cutting